Dowell-Lab/srworkshop/projectB/day09/worksheets/bedtools_worksheet.md

 - There are many flags that can define exactly how you want to define “overlap.”
 What makes the most sense for overlapping ChIP peaks with genes?
-- Write a command in the d9_bedtools.sbatch script for doing a basic intersection to figure out which peaks have any overlap with genes, then run your script.
+- Write a command in the day9_bedtools.sbatch script for doing a basic intersection to figure out which peaks have any overlap with genes, then run your script.
 It should run basically instantaneously.
-- HINT: By default bedtools results go to stdout, which within a slurm job will go to your .out file.
+- **HINT:** By default bedtools results go to stdout, which within a slurm job will go to your .out file.
 Pipe the results into a different file that is better labeled and give it the .bed extension
 - Write a command for finding the peaks that are *completely* within a